jaim3r0jas/clickup-intellij-plugin/CONTRIBUTING.md

     - Java
     - Kotlin
 4. Build the project using Gradle: `./gradlew build`
+5. Run tests with coverage: `./gradlew koverHtmlReport`
-5. Run the IDE with the plugin: `./gradlew runIde`
+6. Run the IDE with the plugin: `./gradlew runIde`

 ## Style Guides